catinprogress/SOFT3202/A1/URS.md

 ### (b) Filter Contribution Rankings by Time Period
 * **Actors**: Team Lead
 * **Preconditions**:
-  - The user has access to the GitHub organization.
+  - The user has access to the GitHub repository.
   - The tool must have API access to retrieve organization data.
-  - The user has access to the GitHub repository for the product they oversee.
   - The tool must support time-based filtering for displaying contribution rankings over a specific project phase.
 * **Main Flow**:
   - The TL logs in to tool using their GitHub Credentials.